Life Sciences Building, Room 206

 - Apply to JAMP

-- Start the application ASAP and submit after the summer to include summer activities/courses
+- PRO TIP: Start the application early and submit after the summer to include summer activities/courses

 - JAMP APPLICATION HANDBOOK

 SUPPORTING DOCUMENTS NEEDED FOR APPLICATION

 These documents must be emailed or delivered to Sandy Hobart in Life Sciences Room 107A or Dr. Hale by October 13th.
 It is highly encouraged to deliver these documents prior to the deadline.
 Letters can be emailed by evaluators to firstname.lastname@example.org or email@example.com.

 - Student Aid Reports (FAFSA) for the current/upcoming and previous school years (This cycle: 2022-2023 & 2023-2024)

 - Letters of evaluation: (The letter must be sent with this Evaluation Form - both are needed)

 - JAMP Faculty Director - Dr. Greg Hale

 - Official college transcripts (if applicant took college-level courses at another college)